 His first half-hour, almost silent, should be taught everywhere as a wonderful example of how the narrative in cinema should be.

-But beyond its form, its beautiful ecological message (delivered in a not-naive way, figures) balances very well its point of view on technology: we can't allow it to take the reins of our lives in risk of losing our humanity, but at the same time we shouldn't fear it, because it's a fundamental piece to our evolution.
+But beyond its form, its beautiful ecological message (delivered in a not-naive way, figures) balances very well its point of view on technology: we can't allow it to take the reins of our lives at risk of losing our humanity, but at the same time we shouldn't fear it, because it's a fundamental piece to our evolution.

 By far, the best movie Pixar has ever made and also the best space animation movie ever to grace the big screen.
 And boy, the bar is high in that regard.

-3) Alien (1979)
+3) "Alien" (1979)

 Sigourney Weaver's Ripley and a Xenomorph.
 A human facing a monster.
 A story as old as history itself, masterfully reimagined in space by a group of geniuses impossible to assemble: Ridley Scott in the direction, Dan O'Bannon in the script, H.R.
 Giger in the artistic design, and Jerry Goldsmith in the musicalization.

 The fear of the unknown, which sometimes even camouflages itself in our own technological advances.
 A hostile alien who violates bodies and uses their carcasses to breed offspring.
 The horror.
 Space technophobia at its best.

 Alien and its tale about human strength through necessary female empowerment will always occupy a place of honor in world cinema.
 If you are looking for horror in space movies this will be at the top of the list.